An interview with Mr. Roberto Brandão, partner at Tap Consultoria

 It’s necessary to give you a context of what we in Brazil thought about Russians in those years.
-In school, during the military regime in power in Brazil between 1964 and 1989, we were indoctrinated to believe that anything that came from Russia meant evil.
+In school, during the military dictatorship in power in Brazil between 1964 and 1989, we were indoctrinated to believe that anything that came from Russia meant evil.
 Communists were the bad guys in our imagination, frequent in movies of espionage, international conspiracy, war, etc. And, therefore, stepping on a soviet ship when I was 20 sounded in the beginning as something mysterious, full of suspense, once I was meeting the bad guys.
 It may sound silly now, but it sounded to me as if I was getting infiltrated in KGB.
 Of course, soon I discovered that things weren’t that way, but that was how people saw my work, I mean, as if I had been visiting a U-Boat of second war.
 And we frequently got soviet flags, soviet brooches and other objects as souvenirs that were disputed by my friends.

 One of the remarkable moments working with the Russians was when I was on board of m.v.
 Kaptan Betkher and the crew was informed that Soviet Union had been dissolved.
-I saw when they, full of joy, run to the main mast to replace the Soviet flag by the original white, blue and red Czar flag.
+I saw when they, full of joy, ran to the main mast to replace the Soviet flag by the original white, blue and red Czar flag.

-And another curious fact to me is that I actually met KBG agents (that were not introduced to me as so, but after the end of USSR I and was told who they really were) in those years.
+And another curious fact to me is that I actually met KBG agents (that were not introduced to me as so, but after the end of USSR I was told who they really were) in those years.
 And the funny thing is that they looked just like any ordinary people.

 Anyway, for us, South Americans that saw USSR from a distant and mythical point of view, working with Soviets sounded extraordinary, and I still tell my children and friends the experiences – many of them absolutely funny and folkloric – I had with Russians.

-Maybe this is the most important aspect – the bottom line is that the people with whom I worked were ordinary Russians, I have to say, as I found later.
+Maybe this is the most important aspect – the bottom line is that people with whom I worked were ordinary Russians, I have to say, as I found later.

-The human side always emerges after some time working with same person … and I found those with whom I had the longest business relations as humans… like all of us… with families, concerns, dreams… These were Russian people and not the evil Soviets of my imagination, and any troubles if any, were generated by the system not by the people.
+The human side always emerges after some time working with the same person … and I found those with whom I had the longest business relations as humans… like all of us… with families, concerns, dreams… These were Russian people and not the evil Soviets of my imagination, and any troubles if any, were generated by the system, not by the people.

-I remember also asking a medic on board of a Soviet ship why he didn’t choose to specialize and stay onshore and maybe do more in his profession in this way.
+I remember also asking a medic on board of a Soviet ship why he didn’t choose to specialize and stay onshore, and maybe do more in his profession in this way.
 I was completely puzzled when he told me that irrespective how much he would learn and work there would be no progress… He would have the same salary as those who would do nothing.
 So, why to bother?

 Roberto Brandão is a professional with more than 40 years of experience in shipping.
 He started his career in shipping agencies, and also worked for chartering companies, ship owners, freight forwarders and sea/inland bonded terminals.
-He is presently partner of Tere de Paula at TAP CONSULTORIA, a company dedicated consultancy in logistics, chartering and port operations, and training of professionals in open and in-company courses.
+He is presently partner of Tere de Paula at TAP CONSULTORIA, a company dedicated to consultancy in logistics, chartering and port operations, and training of professionals in open and in-company courses.

 TAP CONSULTORIA is adapting continuously to the realities of the industry including by fulfilling entirely the newest requirements of the hygiene crisis by providing training at distance via digital communication tools.